JetBrains/resharper-unity/readme.md

 ## Unity Editor plugin

-When Rider opens a Unity project, it will automatically install a Unity Editor plugin.
+By default, when Rider opens a Unity project, it will automatically install a Unity Editor plugin, and keep it up to date with new versions.
+This behaviour can be disabled in Rider's _Preferences &rarr; Languages &amp; Frameworks &rarr; Unity Engine_.

 This plugin does the following:

 * Automatically set Rider as the default external script editor.
 * Ensure the C# solution and project files are up to date, and make minor changes required by Rider: